 For an insulation resistance test, a single measurement is made one minute after a DC test voltage is applied, when capacitive current has ended.
 For the polarization index test, a second measurement is made after ten minutes.
 An acceptable result is where the second insulation resistance measurement is at least double the first, because the polarization current has decayed.
 In poor insulation, where leakage current dominates, the two values are similar.
 A dedicated Insulation Tester takes accurate, reliable measurements and may automate some tests.

 Live electrical conductors can cause serious injury or death by electric shock and burns.
-To prevent injury:
+To prevent injury and before working on live conductors: